varungraj/6bit-rate-limiter-verilog/README.md

 Compilation and Simulation:

-Compile the design and testbench using cmd
+Compile the design and testbench using

-xrun -sv -access +rwc ratelimiter.v ratelimiter_tb.sv
+cmd. xrun -sv -access +rwc ratelimiter.v ratelimiter_tb.sv

-Run the simulation:
+Run the simulation using

-cmd is simvision wave.shm
+cmd. simvision wave.shm

 This generates a waveform database (wave.shm) and opens SimVision.